Lines and Opposition in Lie Incidence Geometries of Exceptional Type

 Assume, for a contradiction, that $x_1$ is symplectic to some point $y_3\in L_3$.
 Set $\xi:=\xi(x_1,y_3)$.
-Noting that $M\subseteq \xi$, \cref{apartment3} yields $x_1\in L_2\subseteq \xi$, a contradiction.
+Noting that $M\subseteq \xi$, we want to apply \cref{apartment3}.
+Since $L_1$ and $L_2$ are disjoint, we only have to check that $L_1$ and $L_2$ are not contained in a common symp.
+If that were the case, then also $L_3$ would be contained in that symp and $\{L_1,L_2,L_3\}$ would be, by \cref{corolTits}, a round-up triple of lines in polar space of type $\mathsf{D}_6$, implying by \cref{typeAD} that $L_1$ and $L_2$ are not disjoint after all, a contradiction.
+Hence \cref{apartment3} yields $x_1\in L_2\subseteq \xi$, a contradiction again.
 Hence, $x_1$ is collinear to each point of $L_3$.
 But then again, every line through $x_1$ intersecting $L_3$ meets $L_2$, and so $L_2,L_3$ are contained in a common plane, hence intersecting, contradicting our assumptions.
 The lemma is proved. \end{proof}

 \begin{prop} Let $\{L_1,L_2,L_3\}$ be a round-up triple of lines in the exceptional Lie incidence geometry $\Gamma$ of type $\mathsf{E_{7,7}}$.
 Then exactly one of the following holds. \begin{compactenum}[$(i)$] \item $L_1=L_2=L_3$; \item $L_1,L_2,L_3$ are three lines in a common planar line pencil.